microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/New-MgGroupTeamScheduleTimeOff.md

 # New-MgGroupTeamScheduleTimeOff

 ## SYNOPSIS
-Create a new timeOff instance in a schedule.
+Create new navigation property to timesOff for groups

 ## SYNTAX